[NO TITLE FOUND]

-I'd gotten an agent just before the Rubenstein completion after I played the Brahms One with the Zürich Tonhalle Orchstra with David Zinman.
+I'd gotten an agent just before the Rubenstein completion after I played the Brahms One [Piano Concerto No. 1] with the Zürich Tonhalle Orchstra with [conductor] David Zinman.
 That was my debut with a major European orchestra and a big conductor.
 After that concert I had management in place to help me make the best of the opportunities resulting from the competition.
 I got American management a few years later in 2004 or 2005.

 Judging from the programs you've played this year, you keep a staggering amount of music memorized and under your fingers.
 How do you keep it all up?